 - Point redemption on your terms: Rewards on the BankAmericard Travel Rewards® Credit Card are redeemed by requesting a statement credit for travel-related expenses, which means there are no blackout dates, preferred airlines, or other restrictions that typically come along with travel rewards.
 Travel-related expenses include what you might expect—flights, hotels, etc.—in addition to some less conventional categories such as circuses, boat rentals, and art galleries

 - 0% interest intro period: This card offers 0% APR on purchases for the first 12 billing cycles.
 This excludes balance transfers and cash advances, which start accruing interest immediately.
-After the 0% APR period has expired, the interest rate will rise to between 15.99% and 23.99%, depending on your creditworthiness
+After the 0% APR period has expired, the interest rate is variable between 16.24% and 24.24%, depending on your creditworthiness

 Skip it: If you’re not a big traveler, or you spend a lot each month and are looking to maximize credit card rewards